inouiw/SwaggerUIJsonWebToken/README.md

 ### Some notes

-To intercept the HTTP Traffic, I use the cross-platform open source HTTP Toolkit.
+To intercept the HTTPS Traffic, I use the cross-platform open source HTTP Toolkit.

-If you get the error ` 400: redirect_uri_mismatch` from the authentication provider, as google, then you need to add your URIs as `https://localhost:7253/swagger/oauth2-redirect.html` to the "Authorized redirect URIs".
+If you get the error `400: redirect_uri_mismatch` from the authentication provider, as google, then first restart the server and check again, if the error appears again you will likely need to add your URIs as `https://localhost:7253/swagger/oauth2-redirect.html` to the "Authorized redirect URIs".
 For google you can set it in the Google Cloud Console.
 In this application it is never redirected to the redirect url because the client receives the response from the authentication provider but the redirect link is not followed because it is not needed.